LiangWenshuo1118/doc/example-of-machine.md

 ### Perform `model_devi` task at a local Slurm cluster

-In this example, we perform the `model_devi` task of the DP-GEN at a local Slurm workstation.
+In this example, we perform the `model_devi` task at a local Slurm workstation.

 ```json
 "model_devi": [